Experience Jerusalem, Israel and Palestine!

 What laundry facilities will be available?
 Washer and dryers are available to us while in the Galilee area, but not while in Jerusalem.
 Considering bringing a laundry soap bar, such as Fels-Naptha, in a small ziplock freezer bag.

 What will the weather be like?
 We will be visiting in July and it will be hot!
 (Probably in the 90’s).
 We will need to hydrate and cold water will be available for purchase on the bus to help with this.

 What is the dress code?
-All tour participants are required to adhere to the dress standards in For the Strength of Youth, which is part of the Honor Code for Ensign Peak Academy.
+All tour participants are required to adhere to the dress standards in For the Strength of Youth, which is part of the Ensign Peak Academy Honor Code.
 On the day we visit the Temple Mount we will need to be extremely modest with virtually no skin showing on the chest, arms, and legs.
 Scarfs for the ladies can be a helpful item to drape over your shoulders.